- Pets and Animals

 We spayed and neutered all our kittens, so we didn't have the "baby kitten" or prowling problems.

-You Have Your Kitten Home
+Once You Have Your Pet Home

 The care and feeding of a kitten requires a little effort and a some good information.